Kingxukai/linux/Documentation/filesystems/ext4/super.rst

    * - 0x284
      - __le32
      - s_reserved[94]
-     - Padding to the end of the block.
+     - Padding to the woke end of the woke block.
    * - 0x3FC
      - __le32
      - s_checksum